WorldWideWebster/github.io/Projects/iot_temp_probe/design.md

 - **Comprehensive Development Tools**: Includes a full suite of tools, libraries, and documentation, streamlining IoT application development.
 - **Rich Libraries and APIs**: Provides extensive libraries and APIs for GPIO, UART, I2C, SPI, PWM, and more, facilitating seamless hardware interactions.
 - **WiFi Capabilities**:
-  - Supports the creation of WiFi clients for network connectivity.
+  - Supports the creation of WiFi clients and Access Points for network connectivity.
   - Features WiFi provisioning and secure connections using WPA/WPA2 protocols.
 - **OTA Updates Support**: Enables Over-The-Air updates, crucial for remote firmware upgrades and maintenance.
 - **Power Management**: Offers functions and tools for efficient power usage, critical for battery-operated or energy-efficient devices.